Fayssal404/DataScience/notes/enssemble-learning/README.md

  * Check variation of this methods; Meta-p_i, nonlinear gated experts for time-series, revised modular network for predicting in survival analysis

-## Meta-combination Methods

-   -Stacking:
+2. __Meta-combination Methods__
+    - Stacking:
-       -Achieving highest generalization accuracy
+     - Achieving highest generalization accuracy
-       -Induce which classifiers are reliable and which not -Usually employed to combine models built by different inducers -Use learner to combine output from different learners -Can lead to decrease in bias or variance error
+     - Induce which classifiers are reliable and which not
+     - Usually employed to combine models built by different inducers
+     - Use learner to combine output from different learners
+     - Can lead to decrease in bias or variance error

 ### General Questions: